Please review the In-Hospital Volunteer Opportunities below to consider what best suits you.

 - Get an annual flu shot.

-ICU baby invites individuals with NICU experience of their own to enter the NICU to deliver NICU Packs and provide parent-to-parent support to NICU families at their baby’s bedside.
+ICU baby invites individuals with NICU experience of their own to become a NICU Parent Mentor to offer current NICU parents much needed social emotional support.
+NICU Parent Mentors volunteer their time to enter the NICU to deliver NICU Packs and offer support to families at their baby’s bedside.
 NICU Packs are presented weekly to all families with babies whose expected NICU stay is three weeks or more.
 During the visit, volunteers review the contents of the bag with the families and answer any of the families’ questions, serving as a critical resource for them.

 SUPPER OF SUPPORT